White noise

 0White noise

-Therapeutic use of white noise has been known since the 1960s.
-Spencer and colleagues (Archives of Disease in Childhood, 1990), in a classic study, showed that switching on white noise for newborns reduced falling-asleep time from 23 minutes to 5 minutes — one of the strongest non-pharmacological effects in paediatric somnology.
-The mechanism is masking external sounds that would otherwise cause micro-arousals.
-The effect is smaller for adults but clinically significant: Stanchina and colleagues (Sleep Medicine, 2005) documented improved sleep architecture in ICU patients when white noise was used.
+Therapeutic use of white noise has been documented since the 1960s.
+In a classic study, Spencer and colleagues (Archives of Disease in Childhood, 1990) showed that switching on white noise for newborns cut falling-asleep time from 23 minutes to 5, one of the strongest non-pharmacological effects in paediatric somnology.
+It works by masking external sounds that would otherwise cause micro-arousals.
+The effect is smaller for adults but still clinically significant: Stanchina and colleagues (Sleep Medicine, 2005) documented improved sleep architecture in ICU patients when white noise was used.

-White noise has one important drawback: spectrally it is "cold," weighted toward high frequencies (because at equal power per octave higher octaves carry more energy), and for many people it sounds "harsh."
-If it irritates you, try pink or brown noise.
-Use white noise to mask neighbours, to help children and adults with mild insomnia fall asleep, for focused work in noisy spaces, for people with tinnitus (as a "masker"), and as a reference for audio engineers.
-Pairs with Pink Noise, Brown Noise, Air Conditioner.
+White noise has one important drawback.
+Spectrally it is weighted toward high frequencies, because at equal power per octave the higher octaves carry more energy, and to many ears it sounds harsh.
+If it irritates you, try pink or brown noise instead.
+White noise is good for masking neighbours, helping children and adults with mild insomnia fall asleep, focused work in noisy spaces, tinnitus masking, and as a reference signal for audio engineers.
+Pairs with Pink Noise, Brown Noise and Air Conditioner.

 Included in Mixes